 There are ways of adjusting your strobe’s power when set to TTL either by using your camera’s Flash Compensation or by a control dial on the strobe in some cases.
 But as soon as you start doing that it raises the question why not just use your strobe on manual and have full control over your lighting?

 Some strobe and camera combinations don’t allow TTL at all or only in certain camera modes often not full manual.
-This is the case for a lot of Canon compacts and for me reason alone not to invest in a TTL only strobe as Canon make some of the best compact cameras for underwater photography at the moment.
+This is the case for several of the recent Canon compacts and for me reason alone not to invest in a TTL only strobe as Canon make some of the best compact cameras for underwater photography at the moment.

 Using TTL also means you’ll use more battery life in a lot of cases.
 Many cameras will let you set the flash output manually to a low level.
 This is enough to trigger a strobe set to manual but with a strobe set to TTL you need the cameras flash to be on Auto for the exposure to be matched.
 In some cases you can adjust the strobe output while on TTL by setting your camera flash to manual and altering it’s power but then you are back to the question ‘why not just alter the strobe output directly’.